pyQode/pyqode.python/examples/pynotepad/readme.rst

 to show you how to setup a pyqode.python application and how to distribute it ( especially on Windows with cx_Freeze)

-This application is a clone of idle, it provides basic functionality such as writing and running a script, code completion, on the fly pep8/pyflakes checkers, a python console (based on IPython), quick documentation panel, file strucuture tree view,...
+This application provides basic functionality such as writing and running a script.

 To **run** the example, just run::

-    python qidle.py
+    python pynotepad.py

 To **install** the package *on linux*, just run::